-If you don’t see an answer to your question on our FAQs page, then please click here to send us an email.
+If you don’t see an answer to your question on this FAQ page, then please contact me with a phone call or email.

 1. Do I have to be in hospice or receive a serious diagnosis to use a death doula?

-No. Some clients want to get their end-of-life plans in order before the end of their lives begin.
-So we encourage pre-planning.
-And we are happy to serve in that capacity.
+No. Some clients want to get their end-of-life plans in order before the end of their lives begins.
+So I encourage pre-planning.
+And I’m happy to serve in that capacity.

 2. Who insures your organization?